 First, I taught students where to place their eyes (lined up with their ears, so they wouldn’t have eyeballs on their foreheads!

-We used doilies to make ladies’ collars to give the portraits a vintage touch!
+After making the heads and bodies, we used doilies to make ladies’ collars to give the portraits a vintage touch!
 Next, everybody added cotton balls to make the hair.

 These 100th day portraits are always fun to make and a great way to incorporate narrative writing into your 100th day!